 - Marshall University

-2. Find out what visa type you need
+2. Find out what type of student visa you need

 There are three different student visas that you could be issued for international students coming to the U.S.:

-- M1 Visa – for students who plan to attend a non-academic (technical) or vocational school
+- M-1 Visa – for students who plan to attend a non-academic (technical) or vocational school, excluding language schools.

-We will be focusing on the F1 Visa, as this is the most common study visa for the U.S., specifically designed for full-time academic degree studies.
-Anyone who is not a citizen of the USA will need an F1 Student Visa to attend a university or college in the States.
+We will be focusing on the F1 Visa, as this is the most common study visa for international students who want to study a full-time degree in the U.S. Anyone who is not an U.S. citizen will need an F1 Student Visa to attend a university or college in the States.

 3. Learn what conditions you need to meet for the U.S. student visa